 EPP work so long as certain criteria are met.

 Certain additional blood tests might be required if you are hepatitis B, or C positive.

-Should any test prove positive, it may still be possible, with restrictions, to allow you to work. demanding work including regularly moving/handling patients, lifting or moving If you have a musculoskeletal problems e.g. with your back, shoulders, knees etc or have a condition that weakens the strength of your arms/legs e.g. multiple sclerosis, you may find some aspects of this type of work more difficult.
+Should any test prove positive, it may still be possible, with restrictions, to allow you to work.

+regularly moving/handling patients, lifting or moving loads > 5kg, frequent walking (or running in an emergency) If you have a musculoskeletal problems e.g. with your back, shoulders, knees etc. or have a condition that weakens the strength of your arms/legs e.g. multiple sclerosis, you may find some aspects of this type of work more difficult.

 As a rough guide, if you have problems performing normal day to day activities e.g. cleaning, cooking and shopping etc. or require frequent rest-breaks from them this might indicate potential problems with the physical requirements of this role.

+√ Resilience to workplace pressures including working to deadlines

+rewarding, but at times can be

+demanding due to time constraints or might be distressing if dealing with seriously ill or dying patients and their families.

+Mental health conditions e.g.

+depression, bipolar illness, anxiety

+disorders, schizophrenia etc might make you more vulnerable to feelings of stress

+or your condition might become worse.

+Certain physical conditions might also

+be exacerbated by stress and these

+include epilepsy, diabetes and eczema.

+Regular night work Gastro-intestinal or heart conditions,

+epilepsy, diabetes and sleep disorders.

+Working alone, in confined spaces or at heights Various health conditions may prevent

+you from being able to safely undertake

+work involving one or more of these

+tasks

+e.g. panic attacks, claustrophobia,

+vertigo, epilepsy, diabetes.
-Working in the health service is rewarding, but at times can be demanding due to time constraints or might be distressing if dealing with seriously ill or dying patients and their families.
-Mental health conditions e.g. depression, bipolar illness, anxiety disorders, schizophrenia etc might make you more vulnerable to feelings of stress or your condition might become worse.
-Certain physical conditions might also be exacerbated by stress and these include epilepsy, diabetes and eczema. □ Regular night work including on-calls Gastro-intestinal or heart conditions, epilepsy, diabetes and sleep disorders. □ Working alone, in confined spaces or at heights Various health conditions may prevent you from being able to safely undertake work involving one or more of these tasks e.g. panic attacks, claustrophobia, vertigo, epilepsy, diabetes.
-Musculoskeletal conditions, vision problems, epilepsy, diabetes. ✓ Activities requiring good hand strength, or dexterity Musculoskeletal conditions arm / shoulder/wrist/hand problems, or neurological conditions such as multiple sclerosis and Parkinson's disease. work or desk-based work Musculoskeletal conditions arm/ shoulder/wrist/hand problems, or neurological conditions such as multiple sclerosis and Parkinson's disease.
-Please ensure you let the OHWS know if you have, or have had any 'repetitive strain' type problems in the past.

-speech including accurate Uncorrected sensory problems e.g. eye conditions not corrected by spectacles, or hearing loss not corrected by a hearing aid.
+Ability to drive Trust Musculoskeletal conditions, vision vehicles problems, epilepsy, diabetes. √ Activities requiring good hand strength, or dexterity Musculoskeletal conditions arm / shoulder/wrist/hand problems, or neurological conditions such as multiple sclerosis and Parkinson's disease. √ Regular computer-based work or desk-based work Musculoskeletal conditions arm/ shoulder/wrist/hand problems, or neurological conditions such as multiple sclerosis and Parkinson's disease.
+Please ensure you let the OHWS know if you have, or have had any 'repetitive strain' type problems in the past. √ Good hearing, vision and speech including accurate colour vision.
+Uncorrected sensory problems e.g. eye conditions not corrected by spectacles, or hearing loss not corrected by a hearing aid.
 Dyslexia Speech impairments e.g. following a stroke.
+X Working with chemicals, substances or work processes that can affect the skin or respiratory tract.
 Dermatitis/eczema, psoriasis or other skin conditions.
 Asthma or other breathing problems.